amendelson/usc-data-2020/week9/README.md

 With **tidycensus**, you can actually download the shape files with the data you want already attached.
 No joins necessary.

-I didn't tell you this last week ... because it's important to learn about joins the hard way.
+I didn't tell you this in previous weeks ... because it's important to learn about joins the hard way.

 So let's delete what's already in our markdown file.
 And create our first code chunk.